 My favorite sponge is the Perception Kayak Sponge on Amazon.
 It has a lanyard to keep it handy, easily squeezes to a small size to store away, and will hold a liter of water!

-A regular sponge doesn’t hold as much water, and when it is dry, it’s as hard as a rock!
+A regular sponge doesn’t hold as much water; when it is dry, it’s as hard as a rock!
 Plus, I’ve lost them in the water when they get knocked out of the kayak!

 Kayak Bilge Hand Pump

-Now if you’re in a sit-inside kayak, or have more water than normal getting into your kayak, a hand bilge pump may be what you’ll need.
+If you’re in a sit-inside kayak or have more water than normal getting into it, a hand bilge pump may be what you’ll need.

-The bilge pump is certainly more cumbersome to carry along with you than a sponge, but it does move the water out of your kayak when needed!
+The bilge pump is more cumbersome to carry with you than a sponge, but it does move the water out of your kayak when needed!

-The Perception Bilge Pump on Amazon does a great job and the one I’d carry if the sponge wasn’t enough.
+The Perception Bilge Pump on Amazon does a great job, and the one I’d carry if the sponge weren’t enough.
 It will pump out a gallon of water in about 12-14 pump strokes and won’t corrode in saltwater.